AlejandroBlanco2001/Go-SAGA/README.md

 For this project, we are going to show a minimal setup of 3 microservices:
 - Order: Service incharge of handling all the orders that are made to our restaurant
 - Payment: Service incharge of handling all the payments of all the orders
-- Deliveries: Service incharge of handling all the deliveres to the user
+- Inventory: Service incharge of handling all the deliveres to the user

 # How to run it?
 > [!IMPORTANT]